DEPARTMENTS TAX OFFICE

 FUEL is our monthly secondary school promotional program.
 Two new menu items are introduced each month.

 January Chili Fest

 Goose Creek CISD adheres to the The Texas Department of Agriculture guidelines for accommodating children with special dietary needs.

 Documentation must be submitted to the School Nurse for verification, who will then forward a copy to Nutrition Services.
 Dietary accommodations begin once Nutrition Services receives and processes the request.
 Please note that dietary accommodations that require purchasing specific items may not be immediately available.
 It can take up to four weeks to receive delivery of special order items.

 Printable Dietary Accommodation Guidelines

-Goose Creek CISD Nutrition Services has once again teamed up with local organizations to provide free lunches for children 1-18 at six Baytown Parks and two area libraries this summer.
-Lunch service will operate Monday through Friday, from June 4 through August 3.
-The program will be closed the entire week of July 2-6.
+Goose Creek CISD Nutrition Services teamed up with local organizations to provide free lunches for children 1-18 at six Baytown Parks, two area libraries, community centers, apartment buildings and more this past summer.

 Ignacio and Giovani Huerta